companieshouse/certificates.orders.web.ch.gov.uk/README.md

 ### Linting

-[TSLint](https://palantir.github.io/tslint/) is used to perform static analysis on code style.
+[ESLint](https://eslint.org/) is used to perform static analysis on code using a [StandardJS](https://standardjs.com/) ruleset as its base.

     npm run lint

+You can also autofix minor linting errors by running `npm run lint:fix`

 ### Testing